nhsconnect/FHIR-CDS/pages/explore/api_encounter_report_referralrequest.md

       <td><code class="highlighter-rouge">0..*</code></td>
     <td>Annotation</td>
     <td>Comments made about referral request</td>
 <td>This MAY be populated with additional notes entered by the EMS user.
-If populated this should be displayed.</td>
+If populated this SHOULD be displayed.</td>
  </tr>
 <tr>
   <td><code class="highlighter-rouge">relevantHistory</code></td>